pioneercoders/tutorials/interview/node-simple-questions.md

 });
 ```
 #### 12.What are Promises in Node.js?
+A Promise in JavaScript is an object that represents the eventual result (or error) of an asynchronous operation.
 Promises represent the eventual completion (or failure) of an asynchronous operation.

+It can be in one of three states:

+Pending → operation still running

+Fulfilled → operation finished successfully (resolve)

+Rejected → operation failed (reject)

 ```javascript
 fetchData().then(result => console.log(result)).catch(err => console.log(err));
 ```